openxc/reference-vi/docs/README.md

 supply current.
 If a PC is connected to the USB Micro connector, it will power the 3.3V regulator and the +5V regulator will be bypassed.
 If an android tablet is connected that supports USB OTG Charging, it will be allowed to consume +5V power.
-A resettable fuse (F1) has been added to protect the vehicle interface from a bad USB cable or USB Host.
+A resettable fuse (F1) has been added to protect the VI from a bad USB cable or USB Host.
 The fuse is a [Bourns MF-MSMF110/16-2](http://www.bourns.com/pdfs/mfmsmf.pdf).
 The fuse will automatically reset when power is removed and the fuse is allowed to cool off.